-Here’s the lowdown: “choose the D11 boat from Egyetemváros (University quarter), which is near the great white concert boat (check the A38 article).
+Here’s the lowdown: “choose the D11 boat from Egyetemváros (University quarter), which is near the great white concert boat.
 I like to go up to Népfürdő station because all the important spots are on this route.
 Oh, I wish I could take it every day… I love the river and get some amazing views from the BKK boat.
 There are many ways to get to the downtown area again within 10 minutes.
 Use the BKK website to check the schedule.”

 Gaze upon Lisbon from an orange “Cacilheiro”